Customer Engagement

 Stage 4.
 Personal onboarding call

-• Gather detailed client information like their goals, objectives, use cases.
+• Gather detailed client information like their goals, objectives, and use cases

 How to run a successful SaaS onboarding process